goonix/presentation-msstateofmind/slides.md

 - Each characteristic can enhance or conflate another symptom
  - ex. fatigue often increases numbness, spasticity

+Outro - Where does MS lead?

 ---

 ## Long and winding road

 Note:
 Having MS is a long and winding road..

+Outro - But as I mentioned before, there are some commonalities.

 ---